 House Bill 4 (HB 4) represented one of the most significant efforts in years to modernize Texas' outdated assessment & accountability system.
 The bill proposed replacing STAAR with a more flexible system built on nationally-normed referenced tests, with faster results and more accurate measures of student growth.
 The legislation also allowed school districts to adopt local indicators that could be added to the state's accountability system, providing a more complete picture of student success, rather than relying solely on one highstakes test on one day.

-Despite widespread educator, parent, and stakeholder support, the bill died late in Session after the House and Senate failed to come to an agreement in conference committee.
+Despite widespread educator, parent, and stakeholder support, the bill died before the end of Session.